awsdocs/aws-net-developer-guide/doc_source/retries-timeouts.rst

 Retries
 =======

-The the SDK will retry requests that fail due to server-side throttling or dropped connections.
+The SDK will retry requests that fail due to server-side throttling or dropped connections.
 You can use the :code:`MaxErrorRetry` property of the :sdk-net-api-v2:`ClientConfig <TRuntimeClientConfigNET45>` class to specify the number of retries at the service client level.
-The the SDK will retry the operation the specified number of times before failing and throwing an exception.
+The SDK will retry the operation the specified number of times before failing and throwing an exception.
 By default, the :code:`MaxErrorRetry` property is set to 4, except for the :sdk-net-api-v2:`AmazonDynamoDBConfig
 <TDynamoDBv2DynamoDBConfigNET45>` class, which defaults to 10 retries.
 When a retry occurs, it